 Alan Duffy lives in Brighton and as well as writing for WAATP, he’s one of the Opta stats boffins and an all-round media ‘brass’.

 Anna Leach is a freelance journalist who writes for the Independent, Wired and Jezebel.

 Publisher.
 Writer and editor for hire.
-Paul worked on Fleet Street where he realised the readers were moving online.
-Has written and edited a myriad publications, including ghost writing for professors in engineering to footballers and everyone in between.
-Paul has created online magazines for companies, including Betfair, BT, Reuters and Vodafone.
+Paul worked on Fleet Street.
+He realised readers were moving online.
+Paul has written and edited a myriad publications, including ghost writing for professors in engineering, to footballers and everyone in between.
+Paul has created online magazines for companies, including Betfair, BT, Tesco, Reuters and Vodafone.

 Contact him on: psorene[@]anorak[dot]co[dot]uk.